caiguocn/strings2csv/README.md

 strings2csv
 ===========

-A tool Convert all android strings.xml files in the res folder to a *.csv file
+A tool to convert all android strings.xml files in the res folder to a *.csv file.

 Usage
 ===========